 How do I record a cash advance?

-Note: In accounting terms, this money will still belong to your organisation, just like when a team member spends your organisation's money on their business card.
+Note: In accounting terms, the money in the cash advance will still belong to your organisation, just like when a team member spends your organisation's money on their business card.
 Be careful to only record the expenditure once.
-If you have any questions, do get in touch via support@expenseplus.co.uk.

 Step 1: Set up a new Petty Cash account for your cash advance